JessyLedama/antobu/README.md

 ## About Laravel Ecommerce

-This project aims at creating a starter pack for building ecommerce applications with Laravel.
+At this time, this project is a complete ecommerce application built with Laravel.
+When you run this application, you can configure a company's name, logo, primary color, secondary color, whether on the navbar you want the logo or the company logo, and more configurations in the settings.

 This comes from a personal need, first and foremost.
 I have had to build ecommerce platforms severally, and the process of redoing the same thing with just minimal tweaks triggered me to build this as a scaffold that I can use to quickly build ecommerce apps.

-After Ecommerce is fully implemented, I will begin adding ERP features to it.
+Now that ecommerce is up and running, I have begun adding ERP features to it.
 Essentially, the goal with this system is to build something similar to OdooERP.
 (I know it will take time)

 ## The following features have been implemented: